vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 be some new, user-defined aggregation.
 - `db_manager` is an instance of `weewx.manager.Manager`, or a subclass.
 The connection will be open and usable.
 - `option_dict` is a dictionary with possible, additional, values to be used by the aggregation.
 (Need details)

+The function should return:

+- A `ValueTuple` holding the aggregated value.

 The function should raise: